 A Tramper is an electric all-terrain mobility scooter designed specifically to cover rough ground, mud and grass safely.
 They can handle steep slopes and bumpy terrain with ease.
 Supplied by Heritage Ability, a Heritage Lottery funded project to make heritage sites more accessible, Torbay Coast and Countryside Trust is able to offer one Tramper for hire and use within Cockington Country Park.

 To hire you must be a member of the Countryside Mobility Scheme.
-You can hire the Tramper from our Cockington Visitor Centre (see opening times [link]).
+You can hire the Tramper from our Cockington Visitor Centre, from April to October, 10am – 4pm (except Mondays) and during February Half term (15th – 23rd February 2020).
 Hire for a whole day or by the hour.
 Training takes just 15 minutes.

 The Tramper costs £2.50 per hour to hire (with a security deposit of car keys or driving licence).
 All proceeds go to the Cockington Green Heart Appeal to help improve the park for everyone.